ofilla/multiboot-usb/README.md

 Currently, this method fails.
 I stopped development of this method since the *dd method* works.

+**Alternative:** The images may be extracted to an own partition, like in the *dd method*.
+The main difference to the latter is that the partition size can be set manually - and the partition can be *writable*.
+Theirfore, changes can be made on the image, e.g. the *filesystem.squashfs* can be modified, e.g. by installing updates.

+If this variation of the *extracting method* shall be used, syslinux must be installed on that partition, too.
+Maybe it is needed to rename the directory *isolinux* and / or to rename *isolinux.cfg* to *syslinux.cfg*.
+Then, the partition can be chainloaded from syslinux on partition 1.

 ## tested with

 ### working with **memdisk method**